 - Visitors for Elizabeth Tower tours should enter by the main entrance to Portcullis House on the Victoria Embankment, facing the river.

-- Visitors should allow at least 15 minutes to pass through security, and will be subject to a security scan and bag search.
+- Visitors should allow at least 15 minutes to pass through security, and will be subject to an airport style search.

 - Visitors on Elizabeth Tower tours may not leave the tour once it has started (for security reasons) unless escorted by a member of staff.